Travel details

 Excludes (Others)

-Flight costs (international and domestic airfares are listed separately)
+Flight charges (international and domestic airfares are listed separately)

 Insurance:

-Insurance for personal loss, injury, illness, or damage occurring during travel.
+Insurance for personal loss, injury, illness, or damages occurring during travel.

-We strongly recommend purchasing travel insurance and cancellation insurance.
+We strongly recommend purchasing travel insurance and trip cancellation insurance.

 Personal expenses: